 - Application level DR Plan addressing the failure of an application due to, for example, failures in application specific hardware. - Facilities level DR Plan addressing facilities level failures which render the infrastructure (buildings, power, air handling etc) that supports the operator's corporate systems unavailable.
-This plan will include evacuation plans for the buildings. - Network operation DR Plan addressing failures in the network itself or the facilities underpinning it such as Mobile Switching Centres or Base station Controllers. - Business Unit Recovery Plans designed to allow each business unit to recover from disasters that may vary in magnitude from the major disasters that impact the whole corporate entity. - Location Recovery Plans designed for critical locations that may have multiple Business Units from diverse functions.
-These plans would allow coordination of the restoration of business activities across the various Business Units and facilities at the critical location with minimum confusion, disruption and cost. - Organisational level DR Plan addressing the unavailability or limited availability of staff or functions as a result for example of quarantine procedures consequent on a reoccurrence of the SARS virus. - Work area level DR Plan.
+This plan will include evacuation plans for the buildings. - Network operation DR Plan addressing failures in the network itself or the facilities underpinning it such as Mobile Switching Centres or Base station Controllers. - Organisational level DR Plan addressing the unavailability or limited availability of staff or functions as a result for example of quarantine procedures consequent on a re-occurrence of the SARS virus. - Work area level DR Plan.
 These are lower level plans that address situations where an individual work area may be rendered unavailable.